percona/pmm-doc/docs/using/platform/dbaas.md

     ![!](../../_images/PMM_DBaaS_DB_Cluster_Delete.png)

-!!! caution alert alert-warning "Important"
+!!! danger alert alert-danger "Danger"
     Deleting a cluster in this way also deletes any attached volumes.

 ### Edit a DB Cluster